-Beautiful weather practically begs for heading to one of these local kid-friendly dining spots with outdoor seating.
-We’ve got a roundup of 15 restaurants worth trying—with varying price points, atmospheres, and cuisines—where Westchester families can get their alfresco dining fix.
+Beautiful weather practically begs for heading to one of these local kid-friendly restaurants with outdoor seating.
+We’ve got a roundup of 15 eateries worth trying—with varying price points, atmospheres, and cuisines—where Westchester families can get their alfresco dining fix.

-A full-on kids' menu and outdoor seating make Bartaco a perfect restaurant for families.
+A full kids' menu and outdoor seating by the water make Bartaco a perfect restaurant for families.